 |

-This note, in the form of answers to frequently asked questions, offers a brief and
+This note, in the form of answers to frequently asked questions, offers a brief and basic

-The messages are clear: 1. the Directive is not open to narrow interpretation - the UK Courts will interpret the Directive in the European sense i.e. as having wide scope and broad purpose; 2. do not assume a project is excluded simply because it is not expressly mentioned in either the Directive or the Regulations.
+are clear: 1. the Directive is not open to narrow interpretation - the UK Courts will interpret the Directive in the European sense i.e. as having wide scope and broad purpose; 2. do not assume a project is excluded simply because it is not expressly mentioned in either the Directive or the Regulations.
 For example, neither the Directive nor the EIA Regulations refer to specifically "housing development" or school .
-But it would be a mistake to consider that housing development or building a school does not fall within "urban development projects"; and, 3. where planners are unfamiliar with the EIA Regulations, they should consult with other statutory bodies and, if in doubt, seek legal advice.
+But it would be a mistake to consider that housing development or building a school does not fall within "urban development projects"; and, 3. where planners are unfamiliar with the EIA Regulations, they should consultation with other statutory bodies and, if in doubt, seek legal advice.

 | ||||